Seby Ntege & Band announce ‘Five Notes’ UK Tour 2018

 Sat 24th Nov The Vale, Manchester with Global Grooves ‘Creating Carnival Community’

 Seby Ntege & Band recently performed at the Centenary Celebration Gala for the Global Gift Foundation and the Nelson Mandela Foundation, alongside Hollywood actresses Vanessa Williams & Pamela Anderson, African television star Bonang Matheba and the amazing vocal talents of Beverley Knight..

-Seby describes his sound as a musical marriage between Uganda, the UK and West Africa – ‘Ugandan afro/soul dance music’.
+Fronted by multi-instrumentalist and UK ambassador for Ugandan folk music and instruments Seby Ntege, the band’s danceable sound is a musical marriage between Uganda, the UK and West Africa – ‘Ugandan afro/soul.’

 About the band

-Seby Ntege is a singer songwriter from the Busoga region of eastern Uganda, renowned for producing some of the best multi-instrumentalist in the country and himself is a master of several folk instruments from his country including akogo thumb piano (a.k.a. kalimba), endongo lyre, adungu harp, percussion and endingidi, a one stringed fiddle.
+Seby Ntege is a uniquely charismatic singer and songwriter from the Busoga region of eastern Uganda, an area renowned for producing some of East Africa’s best multi-instrumentalists.
+Seby himself is a master of half a dozen folkloric instruments, including the akogo thumb piano, endongo lyre, adungu harp, and the one stringed fiddle called endingidi.

-Born into a musical family, Seby joined the family band Nile Beat Artists aged 13 and was introduced to the international stage, touring different African countries as an instrumentalist and dancer.
+Born into a musical household, Seby joined the family band Nile Beat Artists aged 13, introducing him at an early age to the international stage and touring neighbouring African countries as an instrumentalist and dancer.

 Relocating to London in his twenties Seby quickly gained respect as an ambassador of traditional Ugandan music, whilst his musical curiosity soon led to fruitful collaborations with various celebrated artists, notably acclaimed Gambian Kora player Sona Jobarteh.